stephaniehicks/website-hicks-source/content/projects.md

 Single-cell RNA-Sequencing (scRNA-seq) data has become the most widely used high-throughput method for transcription profiling of individual cells.
 This technology has created an unprecedented opportunity to investigate important biological questions that can only be answered at the single-cell level.
 However, this technology also brings new statistical, computational and methodological challenges.

+1. Amezquita RA, Carey VJ, Carpp LN, Geistlinger L, Lun ATL, Marini F, Rue-Albrecht K, Risso D, Soneson C, Waldron L, Pages H, Smith M, Huber W, Morgan M, Gottardo R, **Hicks SC**.
+(2019).
+[Orchestrating Single-Cell Analysis with Bioconductor](https://doi.org/10.1101/590562). _bioRxiv_.

 #### Methods to address technical variablity

 In contrast to bulk RNA-seq experiments, the majority of reported expression levels in scRNA-seq data are zeros, which could be either biologically-driven, genes not expressing RNA at the time of measurement, or technically-driven, genes expressing RNA, but not at a sufficient level to be detected by sequencing technology.
 In addition, systematic errors, including batch effects, have been widely reported as a major challenge in high-throughput technologies, however, surprisingly, these issues have received minimal attention in published studies based on scRNA-seq technology.
 To investigate this, I examined data from fifteen published scRNA-seq studies and demonstrated that systematic errors can explain a substantial percentage of observed cell-to-cell expression variability, which in turn can lead to false discoveries, for example, when using unsupervised learning methods (1).
 More recently, we developed a fast, scalable statistical framework for feature selection and dimensionality reduction using generalized principal component analysis (GLM-PCA) for scRNA-seq data, which permits the identification of low-dimensional representations of cells measured with unique molecular identifiers (UMI) count data using a multinomial model (2).

-1. Hicks SC, Townes FW, Teng M, Irizarry RA (2018).
+1.	**Hicks SC**, Townes FW, Teng M, Irizarry RA (2018).
 [Missing data and technical variability in single-cell RNA-sequencing experiments](https://academic.oup.com/biostatistics/article/19/4/562/4599254). _Biostatistics_.
-2. Townes FW, Hicks SC, Aryee MJ, Irizarry RA (2019).
+2. Townes FW, **Hicks SC**, Aryee MJ, Irizarry RA (2019).
 [Feature Selection and Dimension Reduction for Single Cell RNA-Seq based on a Multinomial Model](https://doi.org/10.1101/574574). _bioRxiv_.

 #### Fast, scalable, memory-efficient methods to analyze single-cell data